Leader of the Opposition (New South Wales)

-The Leader of the Opposition is a title held by the leader of the second-largest party in the New South Wales Legislative Assembly, the lower house of the Parliament of New South Wales.
-There is also a Leader of the Opposition in the Legislative Council.
+The leader of the opposition is a title held by the leader of the second-largest party in the New South Wales Legislative Assembly, the lower house of the Parliament of New South Wales.
+There is also a leader of the opposition in the Legislative Council.
 The leader acts as the public face of the opposition, leading the opposition on the floor of parliament.
 They act as a chief critic of the government and ultimately attempt to portray the opposition as a feasible alternate government.
 They are also given certain additional rights under parliamentary standing orders, such as extended time limits for speeches.

-The current leader of the opposition is Chris Minns, who was elected on 4 June 2021.
-Penny Sharpe serves as leader of the opposition in the Legislative Council.